lordmagicfinger/alx-system_engineering-devops/0x02-shell_redirections/README.md

-6-third_line Display the third line of a file iacta 7-file Create a file with special characters 8-cwd_state Writes the output of the command ls -la into a new file
+6-third_line Display the third line of a file iacta 7-file Create a file with special characters 8-cwd_state Writes the output of the command ls -la into a new file 9-duplicate_last_line Duplicates last line of the file iacta